Introduction to Cloud-Native Technologies

 Challenges with Microservices Adoption

 Managing Complexity and Service Sprawl: The increasing proliferation of services invariably amplifies the inherent complexities of their administration.
-Consequently, development teams are compelled to meticulously address critical aspects such as orchestration, deployment protocols, comprehensive monitoring strategies, and rigorous version control methodologies.
+Hence, development teams are compelled to meticulously address critical aspects such as orchestration, deployment protocols, comprehensive monitoring strategies, and rigorous version control methodologies.

 What Is Serverless Computing?